CyberMonitor/orquestra-docs/v1/content/quantum-engine/components.md

 ## Overview

 Components are reusable pieces of code that can be imported into your workflows.
-Compononts can accept data as inputs, execute code and produce and produce data as outputs.
+Components can accept data as inputs, execute code and produce and produce data as outputs.

 Once built, components can be imported into a workflow can be invoked within `steps`.
 This makes components an easily re-usable and shareable block of code across multiple workflows and experiments.